A cross-border market model with limited transmission capacities: Setup and main result

-Let us fix some finite time horizon $T > 0,$ the tick size $\delta > 0,$ and the space $E:= \R^2 \times \R^4_+ \times \R.$ Let us consider two neighboring countries $F$ (France) and $G$ (Germany).
-Each of these countries has a national limit order book through which it can trade its goods domestically.
-Moreover, as long as enough transmission capacities remain, market orders can also be matched against the standing volumes of the foreign limit order book.
-In the following, we describe our cross-border market dynamics by extending the \textit{reduced-form representation} of a limit order book model introduced by Cont and de Larrard \cite{CL21} to two possibly interacting limit order books: for each $n\in\N$ we consider on a stochastic basis $(\Omega^{(n)},\F,\Pro^{(n)})$\footnote{For notational convenience, we will write $\Pro$ instead of $\Pro^{(n)}$ throughout the paper.} an $E$-valued stochastic process $S^{(n)} := (S^{(n)}(t))_{t\in[0,T]}$ given by
+We consider two neighboring countries $F$ (France) and $G$ (Germany), each of them having a national LOB through which it can trade its goods domestically.
+Moreover, as long as enough transmission capacities remain, market orders can also be matched against standing volumes in the foreign LOB.
+In the following we describe our cross-border market dynamics by extending the \textit{reduced-form representation} of an LOB introduced in \cite{CL21} to two interacting LOBs: for each $n\in\N$ we consider on a stochastic basis $(\Omega^{(n)},\F,\Pro^{(n)})$\footnote{For notational convenience, we will write $\Pro$ instead of $\Pro^{(n)}$ throughout the paper.} a stochastic process $S^{(n)} = (S^{(n)}(t))_{t\geq 0}$ taking values in $E:= \R^2 \times \R^4_+ \times \R$ , i.e.